McMarian/SLID/docs/index.md

 Docker is utilized to containerize the entire SLID application, creating isolated, portable environments for deployment.
 Each container bundles the code, dependencies, and configurations, allowing developers to build, ship, and run the application consistently across different environments.
 Docker ensures the application runs smoothly across local development setups and production environments without compatibility issues.

 * __AI-powered NLP: LangChain__
 LangChain is integrated into the platform to provide Natural Language Processing (NLP) capabilities.
 This enables AI-driven search and navigation across users' social media data, allowing for intuitive interaction with connected accounts.
-LangChain’s tools and agents are used to process user queries, map them to appropriate actions, and retrieve relevant data from external platforms, enhancing the search and navigation experience within SLID.
+LangChain's tools and agents are used to process user queries, map them to appropriate actions, and retrieve relevant data from external platforms, enhancing the search and navigation experience within SLID.

 * __Version Control: Git__
 Git serves as the version control system, enabling collaborative development and efficient tracking of changes.
 It ensures that developers can work simultaneously on different features, resolve conflicts, and maintain a clean history of code evolution.
 Git is integrated into the development workflow for feature branching, issue tracking, and deployment management, allowing for controlled releases and code integrity.

 * __Testing Framework: pytest__
-The platform’s testing suite is built using `pytest`, a versatile testing framework that ensures code quality and reliability.
-Unit tests, integration tests, and functional tests are written to validate the application's features, from user authentication and data synchronization to API interactions with social media platforms. pytest helps maintain the stability of the application by ensuring that new changes don’t introduce regressions or bugs.
+The platform's testing suite is built using `pytest`, a versatile testing framework that ensures code quality and reliability.
+Unit tests, integration tests, and functional tests are written to validate the application's features, from user authentication and data synchronization to API interactions with social media platforms. pytest helps maintain the stability of the application by ensuring that new changes don't introduce regressions or bugs.

 * __Deployment: Docker Compose__
-Docker Compose is used for managing multi-container applications, such as SLID’s microservices and dependencies (e.g., Django app, PostgreSQL database).
+Docker Compose is used for managing multi-container applications, such as SLID's microservices and dependencies (e.g., Django app, PostgreSQL database).
 This orchestration tool simplifies the setup and configuration process, enabling easy scaling, monitoring, and management of the different components in a production environment.
 Docker Compose ensures that the application can be deployed consistently across various platforms while maintaining all the necessary services and dependencies.

 ## Prerequisites